MathieuLeocmach/read_lif/readme.md

 ## Install

-- The most convenient way would be: `pip install read_lif`
+- The most convenient way would be: `pip install -e .` from the directory where you have cloned or downloaded the code.
 - You can also Include the file `read_lif` in your project directory

 ## How to Use It